 - Demonstrate reading knowledge of language relevant to the course of study.
 For students in Pardee degree programs, this can be done via the standard Pardee foreign language exam.

-- Receive approval of completion from the Director of the SMSC and the student’s departmental
+- Receive approval of completion from the Director of CURA and the student’s departmental